Skip to content

 Equal Split Policy

-The EqualSplitRiskPolicy divides a fixed portfolio risk budget equally across all instruments with active regimes:
+The EqualSplitRiskPolicy divides a fixed portfolio risk budget equally across all active sleeves:

 from tradedesk.portfolio import EqualSplitRiskPolicy, Instrument